openfisca/openfisca-doc/source/training/index.md

 ## Training program

-The video recordings of the training sessions were recorded as part of the 2024 Cohort of the EU [GovTech4All](https://interoperable-europe.ec.europa.eu/collection/govtechconnect/govtech4all) program.
+The videos of the training sessions were recorded as part of the 2024 Cohort of the EU [GovTech4All](https://interoperable-europe.ec.europa.eu/collection/govtechconnect/govtech4all) program.

 ### Pre Training: Kick-off